Inventions Patent: Everything You Need to Know

 - Specification, written details of your invention and must state a conclusion that specifically defines what the applicant believes the invention is

 - Illustrated drawing of the invention; it must comply with standards and rules set forth by the Patent Office

 Once you submit a completed application, the US Patent Office will assign a serial number with the filing date that shows proof of acceptance for a patent examination.
 While some knowledgeable inventors complete their own patent application, it's recommended to that a patent attorney or registered patent agent do it so it's a stronger application.

 If you need help with an inventions patent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.